 The sauce is an easier, pared down version of this popular Stir-Fry Sauce I posted a few years back.
 I stumbled upon this simple concoction when searching for a sauce to cook Gai-Lan in.
 I love its basic nature and despite the minimal ingredient list, it has all I want in a sauce like this.
 For this version, I used a hearty whole grain pasta, but you could use virtually any pasta shape here with good results.
 The recipe below will feed two very hungry people, or realistically 3-4 for a smaller portion.
 The leftovers will keep easily for a few days and will re-heat well too.
 Enjoy!

 30 Minute Broccoli Tofu Pasta Stir-Fry300 grams of dry pasta of choice

-- 2-3 tbsp sesame oil for cooking, divided
+2-3 tbsp sesame oil for cooking, divided

 1 tbsp soy sauce

 400 grams firm Tofu, cubed

 5 cups chopped broccoli crowns

 2-3 sliced scallions for garnish

-- 3 tbsp Mirin
+Stir-fry Sauce3 tbsp Mirin

-- 3 tbsp soy sauce
+3 tbsp soy sauce

-- 1 tbsp sesame oil
+1 tbsp sesame oil

 pinch chili flakes

-- 1 tsp cornstarch
+1 tsp cornstarch

 2 tbsp water

 First, pre-cook the dry pasta according to package directions.
 Once it's cooked, drain and set aside in the colander while you cook the rest of the ingredients.
-Combine the ingredients for the sauce by combining the Mirin, soy sauce, sesame oil, and chili flakes.
+Combine the ingredients for the sauce by combining the Mirin, soy sauce, sesame oil, and chilli flakes.
 Stir the cornstarch into the water with a fork in a separate small bowl and add to the sauce.

 Begin by cooking the tofu.
 Heat a wok and add a tbsp of sesame oil.
 When the oil is hot, add the tofu and the soy sauce.
 Cook, on high heat, stirring here and there for 5 minutes, until all sides are evenly browned.
 Once the tofu is ready, set aside in a small bowl.
 With a paper towel, quickly wipe the wok of any tofu debris and return the wok to high heat.
 Add another splash of sesame oil and the prepared broccoli.
 Sprinkle the broccoli lightly with fine salt and cook, stirring frequently until the broccoli is starting to turn a deep green and char here and there from the high heat cooking (about 3-5 minutes).
 Feel free to add more sesame oil to the wok while the broccoli cooks if you feel it needs it.
 Once the broccoli looks properly cooked, stir in the cooked pasta and tofu and mix well.
 Keeping the heat high, give the sauce mixture a quick stir and add to the mixture in the wok.
 Stir from the bottom to ensure the sauce is well incorporated and cook a further 3-4 minutes (stirring pretty much the whole time) until the mixture is piping hot, and the sauce has thickened and is coating the mixture.
 Serve with extra soy sauce, slived green onions, and a hot sauce of your choice.